MakeShyftRDA/Websockets-for-Livecode/README.md

 Uploaded to Knowledge base

-... from then on I worked on each handler 1 by 1.
+From then on I worked on each handler 1 by 1.
 After a few handlers i would update the knowledge base with the existing code.

 I did not test the code when it was generated, except to make sure it compiled.
 I figure testing it can happen when its all there to be tested.